codux-demos/portfolio-strapi-cms/README.md

 2. to use a fake API provider that generates fake data without actually fetching anything.

 ### board Wrapper components
-so we have 3 types of boards wrapper components:
+so we have 3 types of board wrapper components:
-1. [`ComponentWrapper`](packages/client/src/_codux/board-wrappers/ComponentWrapper.tsx) used for simple components. with fake data and fake routes (links won't throw but won't work either)
+1. [`ComponentWrapper`](packages/client/src/_codux/board-wrappers/component-wrapper.tsx) used for simple components. with fake data and fake routes (links won't throw but won't work either)
-2. [`PageWrapper`](packages/client/src/_codux/board-wrappers/PageWrapper) used for page components. with fake data and real routes (links will work)
+2. [`PageWrapper`](packages/client/src/_codux/board-wrappers/page-wrapper.tsx) used for page components. with fake data and real routes (links will work)
-3. [`RealDataWrapper`](packages/client/src/_codux/board-wrappers/RealDataWrapper) used for the App board. with real data and real routes (works only if you have the local strapi server running or the env variables in the codux config point to a remote server).
+3. [`RealDataWrapper`](packages/client/src/_codux/board-wrappers/real-data-wrapper.tsx) used for the App board. with real data and real routes (works only if you have the local strapi server running or the env variables in the codux config point to a remote server).

-you can, ofcourse, change / add wrappers as it is convinient for you.
+you can, of course, change/add wrappers as it is convenient for you.